 While I was looking into Toni Clark’s case, I came across this one.
 It’s also in the San Francisco Bay area.
 A truly sad and horrifying story.

-The man offered her a drink but she declined and walked away.
-Ora thought the man may have followed her home that night.
-She described him to police as about 25 years old, 6′ tall with brown hair and blue eyes, a moustache, and tattoos on his arms.
+The man offered her a drink, but she declined and walked away.
+Owens thought he could have followed her home that night and described him to police as about 25 years old, 6′ tall, with brown hair, blue eyes, a mustache, and tattoos on his arms.

-Believe it or not, initially the police listed her FOUR-YEAR-OLD son as a RUNAWAY and refused to look for him.
+Believe it or not, initially, the police listed her FOUR-YEAR-OLD son as a RUNAWAY and refused to look for him.